 Alfred attempted to break this most mundane of spells in the most mundane of ways, and spoke once more, turning fully to face his crew and passengers.

 “We’ll be leaving soon.
 Putting all of it behind us.”

 He wasn’t speaking to anybody in particular.
-A smile graced his lips.
+The people he was facing seemed just a little less terrified.
+He heard a scant few whispers among the passengers, and a smile graced his lips.
 It was a thin and weak thing, but there was true relief in it.
-The people he was facing seemed just a little less terrified.

 All of a sudden, fresh terror crept back into the faces of his crew, as a bright light shone on their ship.
-They yelped, and sensing something was wrong, worry and fear seeped through the crowd of passengers like gossip or floodwater.
+They yelped, and sensing something was wrong, worry and fear seeped through the crowd of passengers like floodwater.
 Alfred almost couldn’t believe what he was seeing, and his mind balked, freezing at the situation for the first few seconds.
-It was all the time the ship before them took.
+It was all the time the ship before them needed.
 Alfred had a brief glance of a hawklike outline composed of dark, swooping lines before there was a sudden, blinding light.
-A tremendous crack sounded off, like a tree creaking before it fell.
+A tremendous crack sounded off, like a tree screaming before it fell.
+He put his hand up to shield his eyes.
+He felt himself be moved, swept off his feet.
 The sound of wind wooshed by his ears, followed by an oppressive and total silence.
 There was only time for a single, half-formed thought- I guess we weren’t that lucky, after all- before a bright and terrible pain seemed to encompass Alfred in his entirety.

 Then, only darkness.